-England report
+England draw with Spain to maintain unbeaten run

 Post update

-Attempt missed.
-Lucía García (Spain) right footed shot from the centre of the box is close, but misses to the left.
+Attempt saved.
+Athenea Del Castillo (Spain) right footed shot from the centre of the box is saved in the top left corner.

 Post update